Geneva Botanic Garden

 Did you know?

-Wollemia nobilis, or Wollemi pine, first appeared over 200 million years ago and lived alongside the dinosaurs, but was long thought to be extinct.
-After being remarkably rediscovered in 1994 in an isolated gorge within Wollemi National Park in Australia, there are now only around 100 of these extraordinary trees, and they are classified as critically endangered.
-To aid its conservation, the Jardin Botanique de Genève participates in the Wollemi Pine Metacollection Project, an international preservation initiative.
-Six specimens have been entrusted to the garden and are now thriving in Geneva!
+Appearing more than 200 million years ago, Wollemia nobilis, or Wollemi pine, a contemporary of the dinosaurs, was long considered extinct.
+Rediscovered in 1994 in an isolated gorge in Wollemi National Park, Australia, this exceptional tree, of which there are now only about 100 remaining, is classified as critically endangered.
+To help protect it, the Geneva Botanical Garden is participating in the Wollemi Pine Metacollection Project, an international conservation program.
+Six specimens have been entrusted to the garden and are now being cultivated in Geneva!

 Opening hours